 8. You can pick your clients

 When you start working for yourself, you'll take every bit of work you can get.
-Once you're established, you'll be able to pick and choose who you work with.
-And in those early years, you'll soon learn to recognise the signs of who will and won't be good to work with.
-When you're your own boss, you can have the luxury of choosing your clients.
+Once established, you'll be able to pick and choose who you work with.
+And in those early years, you'll soon learn to recognise the signs of who will and won't be a good client.
+When you're running a business, you have the luxury of choosing your clients.

 10. You benefit from working longer hours